AdityaVijay1/CMSLearningJournal/week-2-learning-journal.md

 By adhering to SMART criteria, the coffee business can approach website development through Joomla, a Content Management System, with a strategic and goal-oriented mindset, enhancing its online presence and fostering a more connected and dynamic relationship with its customer base.

 ## Learning Activities & Resources
-This week I have used a lot of information from the practical class and the Professor to understand more about Content Management Systems and the proper way to deliver a product and learnt a lot about Joomla.
+This week I have used a lot of information from the practical class and Professor James to understand more about Content Management Systems and the proper way to deliver a product and learnt a lot about Joomla.
 I have spent several hours trying to understand how does Joomla work and how to make a website using it through the different types of components that it offers.
 I have also again viewed through multiple web hosting services to find the best ones that offer ease of access.

 Resources used: